audienceproject/publish-lambda-function/README.md

 * **runtime**: A runtime according to the documentation for `--runtime` in the [AWS cli](http://docs.aws.amazon.com/cli/latest/reference/lambda/create-function.html) documentation.
 Default is `nodejs4.3`.
 * **timeout**: An integer value according to the documentation for `--timeout` in the [AWS cli](http://docs.aws.amazon.com/cli/latest/reference/lambda/create-function.html) documentation.
 Default is `3` seconds.
 * **memory-size**: An integer value according to the documentation for `--memory-size` in the [AWS cli](http://docs.aws.amazon.com/cli/latest/reference/lambda/create-function.html) documentation.
 Default is `128` Mb.
+* **vpc-subnet-ids**: A comma-separated list of VPC subnet IDs in which to deploy this function.
+Only required when deploying to a custom VPC.
+For more details, see the documentation for `--vpc-config` in the [AWS cli](http://docs.aws.amazon.com/cli/latest/reference/lambda/create-function.html) documentation.
+* **vpc-security-group-ids**: A comma-separated list of VPC security group IDs to attach to this function.
+Only required when deploying to a custom VPC.
+For more details, see the documentation for `--vpc-config` in the [AWS cli](http://docs.aws.amazon.com/cli/latest/reference/lambda/create-function.html) documentation.

 ## Examples